Walter Cronkite: Walter Cronkite Papers

 The Walter Cronkite papers are preserved at the curatorial Dolph Briscoe Center for American History at the University of Texas at Austin.
 Occupying 293 linear feet (almost 90 metres) of shelf space, the papers document Cronkite's journalism career.
 Amongst the collected material are Cronkite's early beginnings while he still lived in Houston.
 They encompass his coverage of World War II as a United Press International correspondent, where he cemented his reputation by taking on hazardous overseas assignments.
 During this time he also covered the Nuremberg war crimes trial serving as the chief of the United Press bureau in Moscow.
 The main content of the papers documents Cronkite's career with CBS News between 1950 and 1981.

-The Cronkite Papers assemble a variety of interviews with U.S. presidents, including Herbert Hoover, Harry Truman, and Ronald Reagan.
-President Lyndon Johnson requested a special interview with Cronkite while he was broadcasting live on CBS.
+The Cronkite Papers include a variety of interviews with U.S. presidents, including Herbert Hoover, Harry Truman, and Ronald Reagan.

-Between 1990 and 1993, Don Carleton, executive director for the Center for American History, assisted Cronkite as he compiled an oral history to write his autobiography, A Reporter's Life, which was published in 1996.
-The taped memoirs became an integral part of an eight-part television series Cronkite Remembers, which was shown on the Discovery Channel.
+Cronkite was helped in compiling the materials for his autobiography by Don Carleton, executive director for the Center for American History in the early 1990s, which was published as A Reporter's Life in 1996.
+Materials from the archive would later be integral to the television adaptation Cronkite Remembers, which was shown on the Discovery Channel.

-As a newsman, Cronkite devoted his attention to the early days of the space program, and the "space race" between the United States and the Soviet Union.
-The National Aeronautics and Space Administration honored Cronkite on February 28, 2006.
-Michael Coats, director of NASA's Lyndon B. Johnson Space Center in Houston, presented Cronkite with the Ambassador of Exploration Award.
-Cronkite was the first non-astronaut thus honored.

 NASA presented Cronkite with a Moon rock sample from the early Apollo expeditions spanning 1969 to 1972.
 Cronkite passed on the Moon rock to Bill Powers, president of the University of Texas at Austin, and it became part of the collection at the Dolph Briscoe Center for American History.
 Carleton said at this occasion, "We are deeply honored by Walter Cronkite's decision to entrust this prestigious award to the Center for American History.
 The Center already serves as the proud steward of his professional and personal papers, which include his coverage of the space program for CBS News.
 It is especially fitting that the archive documenting Walter's distinguished career should also include one of the moon rocks that the heroic astronauts of the Apollo program brought to Earth."